Kong/docs.konghq.com/app/konnect/getting-started/productize-service.md

 title: Productize a Service
 ---

 Using [API Products](/konnect/api-products), you can create and manage API products to productize your services.
 Each API product consists of at least one API product version, and each API product version is connected to a Gateway service.
 Creating API products is the first step in making your APIs and their documentation available to developers.
+API products are region-specific and are not shared between [geographic regions](/konnect/regions/).

 ![{{site.konnect_short_name}} service diagram](/assets/images/products/konnect/gateway-manager/konnect-services-diagram.png)